Sign up today

 The following is an outline of the steps a member must take prior to being eligible to use/rent equipment or DOM facilities:

 If you wish to use Field Equipment or the Studios, you will need to sign up for and take the required certification classes (Introduction to Studio Production or Field Production Workshop) offered by DOM to gain usage rights to equipment and facilities.
-You may use DOM’s iMac lab without certification, but you will not be given any assistance in using any post-production or graphics applications unless you have taken the respective classes first.
+You may use DOM’s iMac lab without certification.

 All Members must submit their non-commercial content to our station: for cablecast and web streaming, or radio.
 The content MUST follow our Content Agreement.
 Denver Open Media is only able to continue offer equipment, facilities and classes to community members due to this exchange.